nexodus-io/nexodus/README.md

 ### Connect Containers Directly Between Nodes in a Mesh

-<img src="https://jaywalking.s3.amazonaws.com/jaywalk-container-connectivity.png" width="100%" height="100%">

 The following example allows a user to connect Docker container directly to one another without exposing a port on the node.
 These nodes could be in different data centers or CSPs.
-This example uses the `--child-prefix` option to advertise the private container networks to the mesh.
+This example uses the `--child-prefix` option to advertise the private container networks to the mesh and enable connectivity as depicted below.

+<img src="https://jaywalking.s3.amazonaws.com/jaywalk-container-connectivity.png" width="100%" height="100%">

+*Figure 2.
+Encrypt and connect private RFC-1918 addresses and services in containers to all nodes in the mesh regardless of location*

 *Note:* the containers need to have unique private addresses on the docker network as exemplified below.
 Overlapping addresses within a zone is not supported because that is a nightmare to troubleshoot, creates major fragility in SDN deployments and is